 Success in the prestigious Operalia competition propelled Martínez to international prominence at a young age.
 Her exceptionally beautiful voice, probing musicality, extraordinary acting, and luminous stage presence have brought her starring roles with every major company, from the Met, San Francisco Opera, Santa Fe Opera, and Houston Grand Opera (where she is the company’s first-ever artistic adviser) to Glyndebourne, London’s Royal Opera, and the Vienna State Opera, to name a few.
 The Grammy Award® winner has also memorably documented her artistry on CD and DVD.
 Among her honors is the National Association of Latina Leaders’ Groundbreaking Latina in Music award.

 As with any collection, this list merely scratches the surface of all of the talented women who have worked for and alongside Lyric since its founding in 1954.
 We are proud to be a company that supports, celebrates, and lifts up female voices.
 To all the female-identifying employees, artists, and administrators who have called Lyric home over the years, thank you for being part of the Lyric Family.

-To learn more about some of the singers who helped put Lyric on the map, visit Legends of Lyric.
+To learn more about some of the female singers who helped put Lyric on the map, read our blog about Women of Lyric: 20th-Century Legends of Lyric's Stage.